Consistent Dialogue Generation with Self-supervised Feature Learning: Proposed Approach

-The proposed approach uses additional unsupervisedly learned features to generate response utterances that reflect these features.
-We elaborate two major components of the proposed approach: \textit{feature extractors} trained to extract topic/persona features from each utterance; and a \textit{response generator} that takes the extracted features as input to generate responses accordingly.
+The proposed approach use additional unsupervisedly learned features to generate response utterances that reflect these features.
+We elaborate two major components of the proposed approach: a \textit{feature extractor} trained to extract topic/persona features from each utterance; and a \textit{response generator} that takes the extracted features as input to generate responses accordingly.